risingwavelabs/rfcs/0013-use-backfill-to-let-mv-on-mv-stream-again.md

 ### Failover & Recovery

-We can save `current_pos` to the state and use it to help us recover after failover.
+We can persist `current_pos` to the state store and use it to help us recover after failure.
 It is useful if we need to create a mv on a existing mv with lots of data.
 It may takes a long time to create and if any error happen during creating, we can recover from the last position we record to save expensive work have been done before.

-## Unresolved questions
+### How to determine BatchSize

+- The simplest way is make `batch_size` constant or configurable.
+It could never catch up upstream if it is configured too small.
+Or it could increase the barrier latency if it is configured too large.
+- Another way is that we don't predefine `batch_size` and stop the snapshot scan util upstream barrier come.

 ## Future possibilities